jina-ai/jina/docs/concepts/preliminaries/index.md

 **Orchestration**

-These layer contains the components making sure that the objects (specially the {term}`Executor`) are deployed and scaled for serving.
+This layer contains the components making sure that the objects (especially the {term}`Executor`) are deployed and scaled for serving.
 They wrap them to provide them the **scalability** and **serving** capabilities.
 They also provide easy translation to other orchestration frameworks (Kubernetes, Docker compose) to provide more advanced and production-ready settings.
 They can also be directly deployed to [Jina AI Cloud](https://cloud.jina.ai) with a single command line.